 - The basic view of Exalted is that pretty much anything descended from a human is a human, even if accumulated mutations and crossbreeding have left it a bizarre cephalopod creature, or they were the product of breeding with a Primordial.

-- Warhammer 40000: Space Marines start out as regular humans, but they are given so many genetic modifications they become a separate species.
-The Squats, Ratlings, Orgyns, and Beastmen are humans who adapted to their various environments.
+- Warhammer 40,000: Space Marines start out as regular humans, but they are given so many genetic modifications they become a separate species.
+The Squats, Ratlings, Ogryns, and Beastmen are humans who adapted to their various environments, though the Squats have since been Ret-Conned (and brought back as the non-human Demiurg) and the Beastmen mostly eradicated due to being thought of as Chaos mutants.

 - Traveller: Due to the Ancients seeding humans across the galaxy thousands of years ago there are many subspecies of "Humaniti" such as golden-skinned elfin Darrians and high-gravity adapted Bye-Ren.
 Though of the three major human races only the psionic Zhodani show any significant physiological differences, the Solomani (earth humans) and Vilani have interbred to such an extent as to be nearly indistinguishable (though Vilani originally were slightly taller and longer-lived).